There are many different types of lifeboats that vessels use today. It is a vital safety appliance on board that it is mandatory to have them.

 SOLAS requires that a lifeboat’s carrying capacity must not exceed 150 persons.

 Thus, partially enclosed lifeboats are often found in passenger ships.
-And the foldable canopy comes handy in here.
+The foldable canopy comes handy in here.

-When opened, it releases heat from the 150 occupants and allows natural air ventilation if the weather permits.
+When opened, it releases heat from the 150 occupants and allows natural air ventilation as long as the weather permits.

 3. Totally Enclosed Lifeboats